traktuner/networkShareMounter/README.md

 # <img src="networkShareMounter.png" alt="drawing" width="90px"/> networkShareMounter

 The networkShareMounter mounts network shares using a predefined plist.
 The easiest way to distribute them is to use configuration profiles with an MDM.
+The idea behind this app was to create a method for a workgroup, a department, a project-group etc. to mount a predefined bunch of (smb) network shares.
+Via MDM the list can be distributed to the specific group of Macs (or users).

-Now there are two "versions" of the app, one background LaunchAgent comamnd line application and a menu based app bundle
+Starting with december 2021 there are two "versions" of the app, one background LaunchAgent comamnd line application and a menu based app bundle

 ## networkShareMounter (the command line app)